kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 However, the device resources allocated to each request are shared without any isolation guarantees among the pods that reference the same request.

 To achieve this, this KEP introduces
-- a new device field to distinguish between “shareable” and “unshareable” devices,
+- a new device property field to distinguish between devices those can be allocated only once and those can be allocated multiple times,
-- a capacity-aware scheduling mechanism that allows limiting or guaranteeing the shareable device capacity,
+- a capacity-aware scheduling mechanism that allows limiting or guaranteeing the capacity of devices among the resource claims (or requests) those are sharing,
 - a new capacity requirement field in the device request of the resource claim,
 - a new consumed capacity field in the allocation result of the resource claim,
+- a method to associate the allocated device status to the allocation result in the resource claim,
 - a distinct attribute constraint to prevent allocating the same shareable device in the same claim multiple times.

 Relations to other KEPs: